What Is a WiFi VoIP Phone?

 Quality of Calls

 The main factor when choosing a WiFi phone would be the QoS (Quality of service) protocols.
 Unlike DECT phones, WiFi connection was primarily used and designed for data transfer and in the case of both data and voice signals, the system will prioritize data by default.
 This may cause call interruption or lower quality of the call, leading to worse service.
 If present, QoS makes the WiFi understand that voice data is a top priority and VoIP services will be of better quality.
 Since WiFi phones are a rather new invention, many of them still don’t have QoS implemented.
 Some providers like Cisco for example, have a whole series of WiFi IP phones that run under the QoS and eliminate the voice-data priority problem.

-Why Your Business Needs a WiFi VoIP Phone?
+Why Does Your Business Needs a WiFi VoIP Phone?

 WiFi VoIP systems offer even more cost saving opportunities and are suitable with a wider range of technology.
 The WiFi phone is portable, which can be useful for customer service as employees are able to navigate through departments and offices and be more responsive to customer enquiries as long as the phone has an available WiFi hotspot to connect to.
 It is also very easy to use as most people nowadays are familiar with WLAN networks and no staff training is needed.

 If you also would like to increase your company's communication by investing in WiFi VoIP Phones, please fill in the form at the top of this page and our qualified suppliers will find you the best option.
-It takes just one minute and you can receive up to 4 tailor-made quotes, free of charge.
+It only takes a minute and you can receive up to 4 tailor-made, non-binding quotes, free of charge.